-(L) No person except the registrar shall operate or control, directly or indirectly, more than one deputy registrar agency at any time.
+(L) No person except the registrar shall operate or control, directly or indirectly, more than one deputy registrar agency at any time except when the registrar determines that it is practical and beneficial to award contracts to a deputy registrar to operate more than one deputy registrar agency at specific locations designated by the registrar.
 No spouse of a deputy registrar shall be appointed as a deputy registrar or operate a deputy registrar agency.
 No parent, child, brother, or sister of a deputy registrar shall be appointed as a deputy registrar or operate a deputy registrar agency if they are living in the same household as the deputy registrar.
 This paragraph does not prohibit any member of a deputy registrar's family from serving as an employee of any deputy registrar.

 (N) Deputy registrars are independent contractors and neither they nor their employees are employees of this state, except that nothing in this rule shall affect the status of county auditors or clerks of courts as public officials, nor the status of their employees as employees of any of the counties of this state which are political subdivisions of this state.